MuteMe Illuminated Mute Button Update | Shark Tank Season 13

 - Shark: None

 It doesn’t take long for the sharks to start dropping out.
-Mark Cuban thinks that they need to find a way to sell the product with social media, but they haven’t done that and they’re not even close to being investable.
-He’s the first out.
+Mark Cuban thinks that they need to find a way to sell the product with social media.
+Since they haven’t done that and they’re not even close to being investable, he’s the first out.

 Kevin O’Leary agrees, saying that retail is not the place for this button and that it should be sold online.
 However, he doesn’t want to invest in it.
 He’s out.